 Archie is a little terrier with short legs, long body, scruffy coat and a funny face – a small dog with a giant dream of going to the moon.

 This fully illustrated children’s book, for young readers, was first published in paperback on May 4th, 2019 to celebrate the 50th anniversary of the moon landings of July 1969.

 The story was inspired by the author Jo Earlam’s own rescue dog Archie and was written in tribute to the many dogs sent into orbit as part of the space race.

-To mark a year since publication and to provide online resources for children during the Coronavirus pandemic the story is now on Amazon Kindle click here.
+The book is available on Amazon or for Amazon Kindle click here.
 It can be downloaded with full text and pictures for £1.99.

 You can see author Jo Earlam reading the story with the real Archie on YouTube and find links to other online support material on this website.

 Jo, the author of Tuamor the Turtle www.tuamortheturtle.com, once again teamed up with Plymouth-based artist and graphic designer Mark Hannon to create a fully illustrated engaging read for young children, that also has an element of learning.